 When we are aware that we can choose and direct our thinking,

 we realize that we have the ability to better control the circumstances

 of our lives, improve our decision-making processes and

 generally live more productive lives.

 This in no way suggests that we need downplay the many

 manage and balance them with our cognitive abilities.

 We are thinking critically

 and in a problem solving mindset when we:

-Maintain an open
+- Maintain an open

 mind to alternative interpretations